-Your students have better things to debate than whether Justin Bieber is better than Taylor Lautner.
+Your students have better things to debate than whether Ariana Grande is a better singer than Rhianna.
 By introducing structured, formal debate to your ESL classroom, your students will benefit with listening, speaking and critical thinking skills.

 They might learn a thing or two about the issue as well.
 Here are some simple tips to making it happen.

 All ESL debates start with a topic, or resolution.
 Often, this resolution is a proposed course of action that one team will argue for and another will argue against.
 Choose a topic to which your students can relate and perhaps one with practical application.
 You can make the topic less serious (the cafeteria should include more international dishes on the daily menu) or more serious (the U.S. government should reform its visa application process).
 In any case, be sure that your students understand the issue and any specialized vocabulary that goes with it.

 There are two sides to any debate.
 Naturally, one will argue for and another against the resolution.
 With ESL students, it is best to group your students into teams to research and argue the issue rather than expecting one student to do all the work.
 This way one student does not have all the pressure to perform, and the other members of the group can help with comprehension and strategy.
 Ideally, break your class into four groups (you will want at least three students in each group) and assign two groups to each of two resolutions.
 Then assign one of each pari of student groups to the affirmative.
 This group will argue for the issues presented.
 The other two groups will be the negative, and will argue against the resolutions.
 During the debate, the other groups will serve as the judges and decide which side presented a stronger case voting at its conclusion for winners of the debate.

 Give Time for Research